ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared.md

 {: #faq-notification-shared}
 {: faq}

-To view the complete notification history, click **Notifications** from the left navigation pane.
+To view the complete notification history, click **Notifications** from the left navigation panel.

 ## What if I have issues with {{site.data.keyword.vm-shared}}?
 {: #faq-support-shared}